zhouyichen30/pc_project/README.md

 - First period anchor: prior month-end of con_date used for rate alignment.
 - No working-day adjustment and no floor on rates.

-### Apply Shock
+### Rates Shock
+- Shocking impact only apply on the fund level
+- It only applies parallel shocks to the monthly interest rate data.
-- When shocking interest rates, they cannot become negative.
+- When shocking interest rates, interest cannot become negative.

-### Net IRR
+### IRR
 - Paid-in capital treated as negative.
 - Distributions treated as positive.
-- Expenses reduce distributions.
+- Fund level expenses reduce distributions.

 ### Other Simplifications
 - No interest-rate floors.